 #9 Dutch Broodjes

-However, a unique broodje we ate was warm beef slathered with peanut sauce; it was a gooey mess, but oddly satisfying!
+A unique broodje we ate was warm beef slathered with peanut sauce; it was a gooey mess, but oddly satisfying!

-#10 12-Uurtje (Twelve o’clock)
+#10 Twaalf-Uurtje (Twelve o’clock)

-There are several variations of this typical Dutch lunch menu item – and we suggest sampling whatever style you come across.
+There are several variations of this typical Dutch lunch menu item – and we suggest sampling whatever style you come across!

-A 12-uurtje is served with three items on the plate, usually assembled with a couple of broodjes and a side salad.
-For example, a plate might look like this: one slice of white bread topped with cheese, ham and a fried egg; another slice of white bread topped with a single meat croquette; and a small side dish, like potato salad…covered in mayo.
-This popular Netherlands meal is eaten with a fork and knife.
+For example, one might look like this: a slice of white bread topped with cheese, ham and a fried egg, another slice of white bread topped with a single meat croquette and a small side dish, like potato salad.

 Where To Order 12-Uurtje